 What To Look For When Buying Tuning Pegs

 The first tip when buying replacement pegs is to make sure they are the right size for your guitar.
-If you fall in love with a set of special pegs that aren’t the perfect size, don’t worry, just take them to a guitar shop and they will custom install them for you.
-Be warned that this bumps up the overall price you will be paying for the pegs, in the end, so only do this if the pegs are really special.
+If you fall in love with a set of special ones that aren’t the perfect size, don’t worry, just take them to a guitar shop and they will custom install them for you.
+Be warned that this bumps up the overall price you will be paying for the pegs, in the end, so only do this if they are really special.

-Secondly, know the difference between friction pegs and gearing pegs.
+Secondly, know the difference between friction and gearing pegs.
 Friction pegs are more commonly used for orchestra instruments, and less with guitars.
-So don’t get confused and order friction pegs if that isn’t what your guitar requires.
+So don’t get confused and order the friction ones if that isn’t what your guitar requires.
 Gearing pegs are most probably what your guitar needs, but if you are unsure, ask for advice or research your guitar model.

 In this review, we will be looking at 10 different friction pegs that are good specifically for guitars.
 This should help you weigh up what features are more important to you in a tuning peg, whether it is style, ease of use, or durability.
 One of the sets we are going to look at will be right for you.